garagorry/cldr/cdppc/provisioning/az/bpn/readme.md

 ### Datahub Deployment Considerations

-When you deploy a Datahub using a default cluster template you need to match the Cluster Definition for the template chosen.
+When you deploy a Datahub using a default cluster template you need to pick up a Cluster Definition that matches the template chosen.

-- To get the current Default Cluster Templates for the Current RunTime Version.
+- To get the Default Cluster Templates for the Current Runtime Version.

 ```bash
 cdp datahub list-cluster-templates  | jq -r '.clusterTemplates[] | select( .status | contains("DEFAULT")) | "\(.clusterTemplateName)"' | grep ${RUN_TIME} | grep -v SDX | sort -k2
 ```

-- To get the current Default Cluster Definitions for Templates using the Current RunTime Version.
+- To get the Default Cluster Definitions for Templates using the Current Runtime Version.

 ```bash
 cdp datahub list-cluster-definitions  | jq -r '.clusterDefinitions[].clusterDefinitionName'  | awk "/${RUN_TIME}/ && /Azure/" | sort -k2